hashicorp/packer/website/source/docs/provisioners/ansible-local.html.markdown

   your local system.
 These will be uploaded to the remote machine under `staging_directory`/playbooks.
 By default, this is empty.

+* `group_vars` (string) - a path to the directory containing ansible group variables on your local system to be copied to the remote machine.
+By default, this is empty.

+* `host_vars` (string) - a path to the directory containing ansible host variables on your local system to be copied to the remote machine.
+By default, this is empty.

 * `role_paths` (array of strings) - An array of paths to role directories on your local system.
 These will be uploaded to the remote machine under `staging_directory`/roles.
 By default, this is empty.